armysolo/BLV-Cube/README.md

 Required hardware:
 * 4x M3x10mm Countersunk Socket Head screws-Mounts adapter to top of X carriage
 * 2x M3x16mm Button Head screws-Mounts Orbiter v1.5 and Block Shield to adapter plate
 * 4x M3 nuts-2 are for optional cable chain mount

+## Metal Kit Orbiter v1.5 Mosquito Mount
+This mount is untested.
+It was created based on Slice Engineering's CAD model.
+* 4x M3x20
+* 8x M3 nuts
+* 2x M3x10
+* 2x M3x18
+* 4x M3x10 countersunk screw
+* 6x M2.5x6

 ## Miscellaneous Goodies
 Ed Palisoc(Nuramori on Thingiverse) has been a huge contributer to out community.
 Without his help I wouldn't have been able to finish my Triple Z setup.
 He's been kind enough to share his designs.
 Here are links to his projects(more to come):